rossetti/KSLBook/docs/05-Chapter5.md

 Once the warm up period has been analyzed, performing infinite horizon simulations using the batch means method is relatively straight forward.
-A disadvantage of the batch means method is that it will be more difficult to use the statistical classical experimental design methods.
+A disadvantage of the batch means method is that it will be more difficult to use classical experimental design methods.
 If you are faced with an infinite horizon simulation, then you can use either the replication-deletion approach or the batch means method readily within the KSL.
 In either case, you should investigate if there